Qatar at the Olympics

 Qatar has competed in 10 Summer Olympic Games.
 They have never competed in the Winter Olympic Games.
 Their first ever Olympic gold medal was won by Fares El-Bakh in weightlifting at the 2020 Summer Olympics, followed by a gold medal for Mutaz Essa Barshim in men's high jump.
-They have also won one silver and four bronze medals.
+They have also won two silver and four bronze medals.